dinhhung2512/Archon/README.md

 - `appendVersionToMinerName` *`Boolean`*
   - Optional.
 Default = false
   - If this is enabled, Archon will automatically append the current version of itself to your `minerName`.
-- `minerAlias` *`String`*
+- `foxypoolAccountName` *`String`*
-  - Optional.
+  - Optional **for Foxy-Pool type chains**, not used for others.
-  - Use this to provide a custom miner alias to upstream pools which support it.
-Achieves this by accompanying your deadline submissions with an `X-MinerAlias` Header containing the value set here.
+  - Use this to provide a custom account name for Foxy-Pool chains.
+Achieves this by accompanying your deadline submissions with an `X-AccountName` Header containing the value set here.
+- `foxypoolPayoutAddress` *`String`*
+  - **Required for (most) Foxy-Pool type chains, not used for others.**
+  - Sends the specified value as an `X-Account` header, which Foxy-Pool can use as a payout address (on supported pools only).
 - `isBhd` *`Boolean`*
   - Optional.
 Default = false
-  - Set to true if the chain is mining BHD/BTCHD/BitcoinHD. *Not required if any of `isHpool`, `isHdpool` or `isHdpoolEco` are set to `true`.*
+  - Set to true if the chain is mining BHD/BTCHD/BitcoinHD.
+- `isLhd` *`Boolean`*
+  - Optional.
+Default = false
+  - Set to true if the chain is for mining LHD/LTCHD/LitecoinHD.
 - `isPool` *`Boolean`*
   - Optional.
 Default = false
   - Set to true if the chain is mining via a pool. *Not required if any of `isHpool`, `isHdpool` or `isHdpoolEco` are set to `true`.*